-Epidemics are frequently cited as inducing changes in economic behavior and accelerating technological and behavioral trends.
-The Black Death, the mother of all epidemics, is thought to have sped the adoption of earlier capital-intensive agricultural technologies such as the heavy plow and water mill by inducing substitution of capital for more expensive labor (Senn 2003, Pelham 2017).
-COVID-19, a more recent example, is said to have increased remote working (Brenan, 2020), online shopping (Grashuis et al., 2020), and telehealth (Richardson et al., 2020).
+Death, the mother of all epidemics, is thought to have sped the adoption of earlier capital-intensive agricultural technologies such as the heavy plow and water mill by inducing substitution of capital for more expensive labor (Senn 2003, Pelham 2017).
+COVID-19, a more recent example, is said to have increased remote working (Brenan 2020), online shopping (Grashuis et al. 2020), and telehealth (Richardson et al. 2020).

-Here we study these issues in the context of fintech adoption and usage.2 We ask whether past epidemics induced a shift toward remote-access financial technologies such as online banking and ATMs, and away from traditional brick-and-mortar bank branches.
-We combine data on epidemics worldwide with nationally representative Global Findex surveys of individual financial behavior fielded in more than 140 countries in 2011, 2014 and 2017.
-Matching each individual in Global Findex dataset to detailed background information about the same individual in Gallup World Polls allows us to control for socioeconomic factors at a granular level.
+Here we study these issues in the context of fintech adoption and usage.
+We ask whether past epidemics induced a shift toward remote-access financial technologies such as online banking and ATMs, and away from traditional brick-and-mortar bank branches.
+We combine data on epidemics worldwide with nationally representative Global Findex surveys of individual financial behavior fielded in more than 140 countries in 2011, 2014, and 2017.
+Matching each individual in Global Findex data set to detailed background information about the same individual in Gallup World Polls (GWP) allows us to control for socioeconomic factors at a granular level.

-Holding constant individual-level economic and demographic characteristics and country and year fixed effects, we find that contemporaneous epidemic exposure increases the likelihood that individuals transact via the internet and mobile bank accounts, make online payments using the internet, and complete account transactions using an ATM instead of with a teller at a bank branch.
-Exposure to an epidemic leads to 10.6 percentage point increase in online/mobile transactions using the internet and bank account, and a 4.5 percentage point increase in mobile transactions using bank accounts.
-Given that the means of these outcome variables are 8.3 and 9.4 percent, respectively, the effect is large - doubles and triples the initial propensity.
+Holding constant individual-level economic and demographic characteristics and country and year fixed effects, we find that contemporaneous epidemic exposure increases the likelihood that individuals transact via the Internet and mobile bank accounts, make online payments using the Internet, and complete account transactions using an ATM instead of with a teller at a bank branch.
+Exposure to an epidemic leads to 10.6 percentage point increase in online/mobile transactions using bank account, and a 4.5 percentage point increase in mobile transactions using bank accounts.
+Given that the means of these outcome variables are 8.3% and 9.4%, respectively, the effect is large-doubles and triples the initial propensity.
 In addition, we find that separate impacts on ATM and in-branch transactions almost exactly offset.
-This suggests that epidemic exposure mainly affects the form of banking activity - digital or in person - without increasing or reducing its volume or extent.
+This suggests that epidemic exposure mainly affects the form of banking activity-digital or in person-without increasing or reducing its volume or extent.